 Finally, many companies’ carbon reduction commitments focus on “Scope 1 and 2” emissions (those resulting from oil and gas operations) rather than “Scope 3” emissions, those generated at the point of oil and gas consumption, where over 90 percent of greenhouse gas pollution from oil and gas happens.

 Whistleblowers will be invaluable in exposing actions being undertaken within oil and gas companies that contradict public pronouncements about action on climate change.

 Fraudulent Financial Statements

 Making this case for continued expansion will become increasingly difficult as countries around the globe redouble their commitments to Paris climate targets, which effectively foreclose any significant exploration for new reserves.
-Unless oil and gas companies are prepared to argue that Paris climate targets are meaningless – so far, they have joined the chorus of voices in support of the targets – companies may be tempted to use deceptive statements, such as overstatement of the value of assets in reserves already on the books, to make their case to investors for further exploration.
+Unless oil and gas companies are prepared to argue that Paris climate targets are meaningless – so far, they have joined the chorus of voices in support of the targets – companies may be tempted to use deceptive statements, such as overstatement of the value of oil and gas properties already on the books, to make their case to investors for further exploration.

 Whistleblowers will be invaluable in exposing any fraudulent financial statements designed to justify business-as-usual exploration and production.

 Key Whistleblower Tools